trueos/pcbsd/src-qt5/docs/controlpanel.rst

 - **Nothing happens when you try to print:** in this case, type :command:`tail -f /var/log/cups/error_log` in a console and then print a test page.
 The error messages should appear in the console.
 If the solution is not obvious from the error messages, try a web search for the error message.
-If you are still stuck, post the error, the model of your printer, and your version of PC-BSD® using the :ref:`Report a Bug` tool.
+If you are still stuck, post the error, the model of your printer, and your version of TrueOS® as you :ref:`Report a Bug`.

 .. index:: scanner
 .. _Scanner: